Substra/substrafl/benchmark/camelyon/README.md

 - `seed`: random seed used for results reproducibility
 - `pure_torch_perf`: AUC of torch fed avg performances
 - `pure_torch_time`: Torch fed avg execution time (s)
-- `sub_sampling`: the fraction of the dataset to use for the benchmark
+- `sub_sampling`: the fraction of the dataset to use for the benchmark - this has no impact on the duration of the training, but it impacts the size of the test set and the duration of the metric calculation.

+WARNING with the sub_sampling: if any center has less data than the batch size, the benchmarks throws an error.
+Since in that case the batch size would get automatically changed to be equal to the number of samples, it would skew the results.

 ### Execute one experiment